-Syllabus for each of the papers (Appendix C), previous years GATE (model) question papers, and mock examination links along with virtual scientific calculator will be available on GATE 2021 website: http://gate.iitb.ac.in/
+Syllabus for each of the papers (Appendix C), previous years GATE (model) question papers, and mock examination links along with virtual scientific calculator will be available on GATE 2022 website: https://gate.iitkgp.ac.in/

-Note: Zonal GATE offices (IITs-IISc) NEVER sell or advertise any GATE examination papers or syllabus.
+Note: Zonal GATE offices (IITs and IISc) NEVER sell or advertise any GATE examination papers or syllabus.
 Candidates MUST be aware about frauds in the market/fake emails/fake SMS related to this aspect.
-Any individual/organization claiming to sell /distribute GATE papers in the name of IITs-IISc will be subjected to appropriate legal actions.
+Any individual/organization claiming to sell /distribute GATE papers in the name of IITs and IISc will be subjected to appropriate legal actions.